April 20, 2025-

 The high-school graduation rate is too low.
 Only a quarter of high-school students graduate from college.
 Technology needs math and science-educated workers.
 There will always be a need for good accountants.
 And there will always be a shortage of great salespeople and managers.

-But too many parents are not paying attention.
+Too many parents are not paying attention.
 Their children should be strongly encouraged to study and develop strong work ethics.
 The same is true for adults.

-But too many parents are not paying attention.
+Too many parents are not paying attention.
 Their children should be strongly encouraged to study and develop strong work ethics.

-Meantime, it will be necessary to analyze your company’s strengths and weaknesses, anticipate your needs for talent, focus on training of your staff, recruit effectively, and develop and implement a strategic plan.
+If so, it’s necessary to analyze your company’s strengths and weaknesses, anticipate your needs for talent, focus on training of your staff, recruit effectively, and develop and implement a strategic plan.

 Here is a checklist with the nine quick fixes to attract the best workers: